 "How to improve my communication skills?"
 A question we often hear from someone who just embarks their journey in college as well as in their dream career.

-Communication skills can be referred as transferring and receiving information between two or more person, which are commonly referred to as the informer and the recipient.
+Communication skills can be referred to as transferring and receiving information between two or more person, which are commonly referred to as the informer and the recipient.
 We often communicate through different channels such as meetings, conversations, phone calls, even video games.
 This skill not only involves our hearing but also our sight and body language.
-With this skill under your belt, you will be able to maintain an effective communication between your friends, boost your confidence level during a presentation and even increase your productivity in day to day life.
+With this skill under your belt, you will be able to maintain effective communication between your friends, boost your confidence level during a presentation and even increase your productivity in day to day life.

 To help you understand better on how to improve on your communication skills, we will divide them into 2 stages.

 Stage 1: Understanding

 Before we begin, you may want to question yourself the following: